New York - How to Fix Your RAP Sheet

 Unsealed Arrest and/or Conviction Information

-It is important to know that on your RAP sheet cases that are sealed will be followed by the code "sealed 160.50", "sealed 160.55", or "sealed 160.59" to indicate its status as sealed.
+It is important to note that on your RAP sheet, cases that are sealed will be followed by the code "sealed 160.50", "sealed 160.55", or "sealed 160.59" to indicate their status as sealed.
 If you believe that arrests or convictions on your RAP sheet should have been sealed and do not have this code, you must contact the court that handled the case and request a certified sealing order.

 You must then send the certified sealing order to DCJS.
 You cannot send a photocopy of the sealing order unless it has a raised seal placed on the document by the court.